US agency seeks to speed up Native American land decisions | Taiwan News | 2021/04/28

 Some reservations have multiple tribes but not every tribe has land of its own.
 Many reservations are just remnants of a tribe’s original land base.

-Gumbs, who is also a board member of the National Congress of American Indians, said the now-cancelled policy for approving land transfers had created a backlog at the Interior Department and added to costs for tribes.
+Gumbs, who is also a board member of the National Congress of American Indians, said the now-cancelled policy for approving land transfers had injected more delay and uncertainty into the process and added to costs for tribes.

 “Land is everything....It makes it very difficult for tribes to take care of their people without this very important component,” he added.